 The Best Time to Use Protein Powder

 Most people probably use protein powder as a post-workout supplement to help build muscle.
-That’s an excellent time to drink a protein shake as your muscles need protein to stimulate muscle protein synthesis and kickstart the muscle-building process.24 25 If you prefer, drinking a shake before the workout offers similar benefits.26
+That’s an excellent time to drink a protein shake as your muscles need protein to stimulate muscle protein synthesis and kickstart the muscle-building process.29 30 If you prefer, drinking a shake before the workout offers similar benefits.31

 Eating a balanced and protein-rich mixed meal after a training session is likely as effective.
-Still, a protein shake is more convenient and palatable after a grueling workout for many lifters and bodybuilders.27 A protein shake also optimizes post-workout recovery, which can be vital if you train hard and often.28
+Still, a protein shake is more convenient and palatable after a grueling workout for many lifters and bodybuilders.32 A protein shake also optimizes post-workout recovery, which can be vital if you train hard and often.33

 Protein powders aren’t just workout supplements, though.
 They are food in powdered form.
 You can use it as a snack between meals, to boost the protein content of a meal, or before bedtime to keep your muscle protein synthesis rates up during the night.
 You’re not limited to using them after a training session.

 There is no “best” time to use a protein powder, as you can use it as a high-quality protein source whenever it’s convenient.